MarcuxOng/MarcuxOng_Website/README.md

 2. Connect your repository to [Vercel](https://vercel.com)
 3. Add your environment variables in Vercel dashboard
 4. Deploy automatically with every push

-### Other Platforms
-The app can be deployed to any platform that supports Next.js:
-- Netlify
-- AWS Amplify
-- Railway
-- Render

-## 📝 Development Notes

-- Built with Next.js App Router for better performance and SEO
-- Uses TypeScript for type safety and better developer experience
-- Implements responsive design patterns with Tailwind CSS
-- Follows modern React patterns with hooks and functional components
-- Centralized data architecture for easy maintenance

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ---